 The words are put in collocations below, so please shuffle before giving out the cut-up packs of cards.

-PDF version for easy saving and printing: Environmental collocations First Conditional pelmanism
+PDF for easy saving and printing: Environmental collocations First Conditional pelmanism